When you think country music, you may not think Providence, Rhode Island. But Charlie Marie is here to prove that “everywhere has a country side.”

 Charlie Marie, like so many songwriters, was first introduced to country music by her grandmother.
-At the age of ten years old she was already hooked on Patsy Cline and Loretta Lynn.
+At the age of ten, she was already hooked on Patsy Cline and Loretta Lynn.
 Her admiration for their artistry has only grown stronger since and shines through in her own repertoire.
-With vocals that are reminiscent of “The Queen of Country Rock”, Linda Ronstadt, and current influences like genre breaking Margo Price, Charlie is bringing the trailblazers country music together with a modern day flair.
+With current influences like genre-breaking Margo Price, Charlie is fusing the history of the trailblazers of country music together with a modern-day flair.

 "I refer to Charlie Marie as a "modern traditionalist" because from the moment the words left her mouth, there was history.
 There was Patsy, and Willie and all those artists and sounds that clearly influenced her, but don't define her.
 Honestly, Dwight Yoakam came to mind as she started to perform.
 And not just because of the hat.
 It was because Charlie was putting a cool modern vibe on a traditional sound, much like Dwight Yoakam."